 - Change Management - Use change management practices for a network firewall.
 Document everything on changing any configuration.

-Installed a firewall does not make your data secure.
-Follow best practices mentioned above while installing and operating a firewall.
+Installing a firewall does not make your data secure.
+Follow the best practices mentioned above while installing and operating a firewall.

 Subscribe us to receive more such articles updates in your email.